icefoxen/WorldDoc/WorldDoc.md

 There's probably more than a few!
 DDoS is probably the main one.

-Also, how a user interacts with private keys is deliberately undefined.
+Also, how a user actually interacts with private keys is deliberately undefined.

 # References